edgelesssys/marblerun.sh/content/docs/introduction.md

 ## Key features

-* Authentication and integrity verification of microservices wrt. the Manifest :lock:
+:lock: Authentication and integrity verification of microservices wrt. the Manifest

-* Secrets management for microservices :key:
+:key: Secrets management for microservices

-* Provisioning of certificates, configurations, and parameters :package:
+:package: Provisioning of certificates, configurations, and parameters

-* Remote attestation of the entire cluster :globe_with_meridians:
+:globe_with_meridians: Remote attestation of the entire cluster

 ## Overview